-Our experience working within and recruiting for private practice firms located nationally around Australia, spans over ten years.
-During this time, we have seen the recruitment space change drastically and are constantly evolving our approach to meet the needs of our clients and candidates.
-Our private practice client base is made up of international firms as well as those from Australia's top and mid tier.
+Our experience working in legal recruitment for private practice law firms located nationally around Australia spans over twenty years.
+During this time, we have seen the legal recruitment space change drastically and are constantly evolving our approach to meet the needs of law firms and legal professionals.
+Our private practice client base is made of up international law firms as well as those from Australia's top and mid tier.
 We also have clients within non-profit organisations and in-house legal departments.

-Based in Sydney, our core Australian recruitment is within our home city.
+Based in Sydney, our core Australian legal recruitment is within our home city.
 Sydney is the busiest of all legal markets in Australia and has experienced drastic change in the legal space in recent times.
-Many firms from the top tier and mid tier have entered into mergers with global firms who were eager to provide a more personalised service to their Asia Pacific clients.
-These mergers have created a greater level of competition and made firms take a look at how they will distinguish themselves by offering clients a modern and innovative approach to legal service.
+Many law firms from the top and mid tiers have entered into mergers with global firms, eager to provide a more personalised service to their Asia Pacific clients.
+These mergers have created a greater level of competition and made law firms take a look at how they will distinguish themselves by offering clients a modern and innovative approach to legal service.

 Melbourne, Brisbane, Adelaide and Perth are legal markets we offer extensive experience recruiting within.
-Our client base remains the same as Sydney and our candidates are made up of locally based individuals in each city as well as those looking to relocate or return home from time spent working internationally.
+Our client base remains the same as Sydney and our candidates are made of locally based individuals as well as those looking to relocate or return home from time spent working overseas.

-The Middle East is a popular destination of choice for lawyers and legal support alike.
+The Middle East is a popular destination choice for lawyers, legal secretaries and legal business service professionals alike.
 A move to the Middle East often provides the opportunity for lawyers to practice on a more broad and general basis with high exposure to multi-jurisdictional work.
-Support staff are relied upon heavily in a role that is a true amalgamation of PA and technical secretarial skills.
+Legal support staff are relied upon heavily in a role that is a true amalgamation of PA and technical secretarial skills.
 An increase in the sophistication of the legal market in recent years has seen international firms continue to set up in the region.
-Those who have a long standing presence have continued to expand their teams and as such, we have seen an increase in business services roles such as HR, Business Development / Marketing and Finance which were previously run through their London operations.
+Those who have a long standing presence have continued to expand their teams and as such, we have seen an increase in business services role such as HR, Business Development / Marketing and Finance which were previously run through their London operations.

 Abu Dhabi is the capital of the United Arab Emirates, housing the federal government offices and is home to the Abu Dhabi Emiri family and the President of the UAE who is from this family.
 In recent times, Abu Dhabi has stepped up its self promotion as a top tourist destination and has become a true competitor to it’s sister city of Dubai.
 With attractions such as the Formula 1, the Yas Island Ferrari World experience and the Sheikh Zayed Grand Mosque, Abu Dhabi is now also able to offer something from the city of old and new.
 With increased infrastructure Abu Dhabi is now a much easier drive of only an hour and a half from Dubai, however law firms in each city do not promote commuting between the two for safety reasons.

-A move to London for any Australian Lawyer or Legal Secretary has long been a rite of passage.
+A move to London for any Australian lawyer or legal secretary has long been a rite of passage.
 Many candidates will enter the industry at graduate level with their sights firmly set on London when the time is appropriate.
-For Lawyers, that time is usually from around the 4 year PQE mark here in Australia.
+For lawyers qualified in Australia or New Zealand, that time is usually from around the 4 year PQE mark.
 Australian lawyers are discounted two years of practice in the London legal market due to not completing a two year training contract under the Australian legal system.
 Waiting until your experience is within the 4 – 6 year PQE range will see more opportunities open up.
-With many international firms setting up here in Australia, experience gained abroad within global firms bolsters the CV of any Australian returning home.
+With many international law firms setting up here in Australia, experience gained abroad within global firms bolsters the CV of any Australian returning home.

 Legal secretaries tend to move to London from about two years experience or more.
 Previous experience within a mid to top tier law firm in Australia is held in the highest regard by London firms.
 Expat legal secretaries from Australia and New Zealand are often in high demand by the Magic Circle and Silver Circle firms in London.
 We have extensive experience assisting secretaries leaving from Australia and New Zealand embarking on a working holiday in London, in search of legal jobs.
 Most will travel on a Tier 5 Youth Mobility visa which will be valid for two years.
 Previous restrictions to this scheme have been lifted and candidates are now eligible to work for one employer for their entire stay.
 This means opportunities are available as a temp, contractor and permanent employee.